Commuting-Liftable Subgroups of Galois Groups II: Introduction

 \subsection{Notation}

 For the remainder of the paper, $\ell$ will denote a fixed prime.
 A ``subgroup'' in the context of profinite groups will always mean a closed subgroup, and all homomorphisms we consider will be continuous.
+Also, the word ``cyclic'' in the context of profinite groups should be understood as ``procyclic.''
+In a pro-$\ell$ group $\Gc$, we will use the following standard notation: for $\sigma \in \Gc$, one has $\sigma^{\ell^\infty} = 1$.
+This is consistent with saying that $\ell^\infty = 0$ in $\Z_\ell$.
 For an abelian group $A$, we will denote by $\widehat A$ the $\ell$-adic completion of $A$; namely: